apache/parquet-format/Encodings.md

 The grammar for this encoding looks like this, given a fixed bit-width known in advance:
 ```
 rle-bit-packed-hybrid: <length> <encoded-data>
+// length is not written for definition/repetition levels in v2 data pages since it is duplicated in the DataPageHeaderV2
 length := length of the <encoded-data> in bytes stored as 4 bytes little endian (unsigned int32)
 encoded-data := <run>*
 run := <bit-packed-run> | <rle-run>